 7. Use Closed Captions For All Audio Files

-Accessibility in Word documents also means using a closed caption for all audios in your documents or presentations.
+Accessibility in Word documents also means using a closed caption for all audio in your documents or presentations.
 This will help people with low or no hearing ability or users with site challenges.

 8. Write In A Simple And Clear Way

 Your writing style matters as well when it comes to creating accessible documents.
 Make sure to write in plain language, without using jargon and abbreviations.
 Focus on simple and clear writing in every document – it will make your content easy to be transcribed and understand by users.